 Erase suicidal thoughts

 Ketamine works by rewiring your neural connections.
-It blocks a particular type of receptor in your brain, which affects signaling pathways.
+It blocks a particular type of receptor in your brain, which impacts signaling pathways.
 As a result, your brain produces a protein that encourages rapid growth of new neural connections.
 The blockade that ketamine creates in your brain is temporary, only lasting as long as the treatment does.
 Once you are taken off the IV, the block is lifted, but the new rewiring stays in place.

 Does ketamine have any side effects?

 Ketamine doesn’t affect your cardiovascular or respiratory systems, but it can have some effect on your heart rate and blood pressure.
-A medical professional monitor your vital signs throughout the procedure.
+A medical professional will monitor your vital signs throughout the infusion.

 Side effects from the treatment are minimal, and might include a slight headache or nausea.
 The most common being drowsiness.
 For this reason, you should get someone to drive you home from each treatment.

 How many ketamine infusions are necessary?

 Depending on your diagnosis, we typically recommends six treatments over two weeks to start.
 After that, subsequent treatments may be required on an as-needed basis.